-- Sexy Secretary: Heather; the cute, blonde IFT receptionist/hostess played by actress Darlene Vogel who also played Spike, The Chick in Griff's 2015 gang in BTTF Part II.
+- Sexy Secretary: Heather; the cute, blonde IFT receptionist/hostess played by actress Darlene Vogel who also played Spike, the Dark Chick in Griff's 2015 gang in BTTF Part II.

 - Swallowed Whole: The DeLorean by the Tyrannosaurus, but it spits it out soon after.

 - "It's a blast from the past, present, and future!"